KGoksal/Jenkins-Server-with-Terraform/README.md

 1. Clone this repository
 2. Initialize Terraform: **terraform init**
 3. Deploy the Jenkins Server: **terraform apply**
-4. Access Jenkins: Once deployed, Jenkins can be accessed at the following URL: _<public-dns-of-jenkins-server>:8080_
+4. Access Jenkins: Once deployed, Jenkins can be accessed at the following _<public-dns-of-jenkins-server>:8080_